The Get Together [Online]

 Sliding-scale, pay-what-you-can, $0–25.
 All proceeds benefit our artist services programs and help us bring future filmmakers to the Forum!

-With a short or feature film as its spotlight point of discussion, The Get Together allows for participants to be in community with one another and sometimes the filmmakers or film subjects, to discuss everything from a film’s artistic style and technical execution to philosophical concepts and symbolic underpinnings.
+With a short or feature film as its spotlight point of discussion, The Get Together allows for participants to be in community with one another (and often the filmmakers and/or film subjects), to discuss everything from a film’s artistic style and technical execution to philosophical concepts and symbolic underpinnings.

 During the closure of our physical space, this event will be hosted online via Zoom.
 Register to get meeting details!

 If you would like to share work at a future event, please email firstname.lastname@example.org